-3.02.04 Water Charges
+3.01.02 Water Charges

-Water charges (supply & waste) remain in the household budgets for 2016.
+Water charges (supply & waste) are removed from household budgets for 2017.

-The net cost of water charges is included in the Household Services category of the expenditure budgets.

-The cost is calculated on the basis of the following:
+In 2016 the net cost of water charges was included in the Household Services category of the expenditure budgets.
+This was based on the capped charge for supply and waste services, net of the Water Conservation Grant from the DSP.